coderbyheart/coderbyheart.com/content/post/rest-in-practice-reading-guide.md

    idea.
 After this chapter we could have a look at [JSON-LD](https://json-ld.org/).
 1. Chapter 6 - Scaling Out:
-   ready fully, important chapter on the usefullness of caching and how to use cached response to reduce latency and infrastructure costs.
+   ready fully, important chapter on the usefulness of caching and how to use cached response to reduce latency and infrastructure costs.
 1. Chapter 7 - The Atom Syndication Format:
    good explanation of how to decouple microservices and allow consuming